+In today’s business environment building a remote team is crucial for flexibility and attracting great talent.
 According to a 2018 report by IWG, more than 70% of the global workforce work remotely at least once every week.
-In America, it’s estimated that more than 3.9 million people are remote workers.
+In America, it’s estimated that currently, 25% of workers are working remotely.

 This changing attitude towards where people work is largely driven by new technologies and digital rental offices.

 In today’s competitive business environment, skilled IT workers are considered crucial for any organization.
 Despite being a small segment of the overall labor market, the ICT market continues to face a perennial tech talent shortage.

 As a result, most companies are looking for creative hiring methods such as nearshore outsourcing to plug these gaps.